dorjeduck/pytree-snapshots/query_guide.md

 ## Custom Criteria for Selecting Snapshots

-This example shows how to identify a single snapshot that meets specific user-defined criteria using the `get_snapshot_by_comparator` method.
+This example shows how to identify a single snapshot that meets specific user-defined criteria using the `get_snapshot_by_cmp` method.
 You can use this feature to search for snapshots based on metadata, tags, or other properties, such as finding the snapshot with the highest accuracy, the most associated tags, or the earliest creation time.

 ```python
 from snapshot_manager import SnapshotManager